Genaina/Formalise23/README.md

 ![](imgs/PRISMScreenshot2.png)

-3. Load the [PCTL-encoded property](EDGE-CaseStudy/Requirements.pctl) into PRISM.
-Below a screenshot of the expect loaded properties file:
+3. Load the [PCTL-encoded requirements](EDGE-CaseStudy/Requirements.pctl) into PRISM.
+Below, we provide a screenshot of the requirements loaded into PRISM:

 ![](imgs/PRISMProperties2.png)